davidwcleary/AMGD/README.md

 Now there are a few elements we are bringing together here.
 The first is that I am telling `cp` that the file I want to copy is one level up `../` called orders.tsv and I want to copy it to where I am `.`.
 I could specify the absolute path to the file using /shared/data/tutorials/terminal-basics/orders.tsv but typing can be boring and where there is safe shortcut we should try and use it.

 > Have you tried autocompleting with TAB yet?
-I'll let you find that joy all buy yourself.
+I'll let you find that joy all by yourself.

 Back to our file we have just copied across.
 Check it is there using `ls` and to avoid confusion, let's rename.
 This command to do this is `mv`.
 There are `rename` commands but `mv` does what we need very nicely.
 Remember to alwasys check that what happens is what you intended!